eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## Creating an Account with DUNE

-Once you have **DUNE **set up you can start creating accounts on your local development environment with just a few commands.
+Once you have **DUNE** set up you can start creating accounts on your local development environment with a single command.

 ```
-dune --start local_testnet
-dune --create-account &lt;ACCOUNT_NAME>
+dune --create-account <ACCOUNT_NAME>
 ```

 If you want to see the information related to the account you just created, you can use the following command.